antonioribeiro/skel/README.md

 Skel is very simple, when running it will

 1. Ask for some information (destination, vendor, package, vcs username, skeleton to be used...).
-2. Clone a skeleton repositoy.
+2. Clone a skeleton repository of your choice.
 3. Replace everything related to the package with the information provided.
 4. Push the new package to your VCS (Github, Bitbucket...).
 5. Give you instructions on how to add the new package to your application.